ttsim-dev/ttsim/docs/geps/gep-02.md

 ## Abstract

-This GEP lays out how GETTSIM stores the user-provided data (be it from the SOEP, EVS, example individuals, ...) and passes it around to the functions calculating taxes and transfers.
+This GEP lays out how GETTSIM stores user-provided data (be it from the SOEP, EVS, example individuals, ...) and passes it around to the functions calculating taxes and transfers.